mobius3/logtrace/README.md

 Quickstart
 ----------

-To log your stuff, create an instance of the `logtrace` class and use it to print stuff, like this:
+To log your stuff, create an instance of the `logtrace` class and use it to print messages, like this: